MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/New-MgUserCalendarPermission.md

 ### -EmailAddress
 emailAddress
-To construct, see NOTES section for EMAILADDRESS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for EMAILADDRESS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphEmailAddress